 They can drop their tail

 A healthy Leopard gecko should have a fat tail, this is where excess fat is stored and they can use it when food is scarce.
 If a Leopard gecko is grabbed by the tail, they can detach their tail (this is called autotomy) and the tail will wiggle to distract the predator whilst they run free.
-Whilst the tail can grow back, it will never look that same as it once did and is usually shorter, duller in colour and blunt at the end, so never grab your gecko by their tail.
+Whilst the tail can grow back, it will never look the same as it once did and is usually shorter, duller in colour, and blunt at the end, so never grab your gecko by their tail.

 If your gecko loses its tail, keep the tank clean (use paper towels) and watch for any sign of infection, redness or discharge.
 They eat more than normal to replenish the lost fat storage.
 If you have any concerns, always contact your vet for advice.

-I hope you now feel more prepared for when you bring your Leopard gecko home!
+Thanks for reading this Leopard Gecko Care Guide for Beginners – I hope you now feel more prepared for when you bring your Leopard gecko home!
 Still undecided on what reptile to get?
 Have you considered a Bearded Dragon?